ExeterCodeClub/Support/timelapse.md

 # Timelapse PiCamera Project Outline
 ### Connor Pettitt - 2018-01-11
 **Abstract**: This document aims to outline the basic tasks to follow in order to complete the improvers' timelapse camera project.
 I believe that we need to provide more structure in order to increase the productivity of each session (and reduce the chaos just a little).
 We should still aim to allow room for imagination and spontaneity within the design of the project.
+We will need to figure an effective way to balance the project between everyone.

 ## Team Categories (which tasks could be considered overarching and separately achievable?)